 Your submission will be on the new page.
 It will be on there for about an hour.
-Getting 5 people spread over the first hour to upvote it, will usually already get it to the frontpage.
-From there, stay off it and just let the organic reach of being on the front page do its work.
+Getting 5 people spread over the first hour to upvote it, will usually

 Now if it doesn't go up more, it means Hacker News is probably just not interested in it.
 Right now.
 Luckily, Hacker News recently allows resubmissions.
 That means you can always try it again in a week.
 Try a different day.
 Or a different time.
 With a different title.
 Maybe a different landing page.
 But usually if it doesn't work the first time, it's simply not for Hacker News.